Locations:

 “The ceremony was about the community, caregivers and construction workers,” said Dr. Hekman.
 “It also was an opportunity to thank all of the construction members for their hard work and to let them know how much we appreciate them.”

 Cleveland Clinic Lakewood broke ground on the new 62,000-square-foot facility, located at 14601 Detroit Ave., on April 4, 2017.
-The Lakewood Family Health Center will offer specialty care, family medicine, imaging, chronic disease management, a center for LGBT (lesbian, gay, bisexual and transgender) care, and feature a new state-of-the-art emergency department.
+The Lakewood Family Health Center will offer specialty care, family medicine, imaging, chronic disease management, a center for adult LGBT (lesbian, gay, bisexual and transgender) care, and feature a new state-of-the-art emergency department.

 Whiting-Turner has had more than 62 construction members work on this project to date with nearly 6,983 man hours.
 The next steps include finishing the exterior of the building so construction workers can work on the interior during the winter months.